kevinvanderlugt/Swift-Animated-Play-Button/README.md

 I am playing around with animating a play button for my open source walk tracking app in Swift.
 Currently a work in progress and I plan to write about it a bit more

+##### Todos
+* It would be nice to have the positioning of the lines work depending on the frame size
+* Programatiacally be able to add drop shadows so that we don't need to adjust the offset
+* Let users choose their line width and color